mostsignificant/mostsignificant.github.io/_posts/2021-11-03-how-to-save-time-by-running-tedious-automatically-on-every-file-change.markdown

 find .. -name "*.h" -o -name "*.cc" | entr -s 'cmake --build . && ctest'
 ```

-This command will watch changes in header or implamentation files and start a build via CMake plus CTest run on success.
+This command will watch changes in header or implementation files and start a build via CMake plus CTest run on success.

 ### Cargo Build and Test Example